smartcontractkit/documentation/docs/Using Any API/array-response.md

 1. Call the `id` function to confirm that it is not set.

-1. Run `requestFirstId` function.
-This builds the `Chainlink.Request` using the right parameters.
-Note the syntax that will be used by the oracle node to parse the _path_: `req.add("path", "0,id")` ("Fetch the id at index 0 of the array").
+1. Run the `requestFirstId` function.
+This builds the `Chainlink.Request` using the correct parameters.
+The `req.add("path", "0,id")` request parameter tells the oracle node to fetch the id at index 0 of the array returned by the GET request.

 1. After few seconds, call `id` function.
 You should get a non-empty response: _bitcoin_ at the time of writing.